Warnings: vomiting, Wei Wuxian’s general trauma.

 Nie Mingjue had gone a long way in the days Jiang Cheng and Lan Wangji had trekked the mountains in search of Wen Chao.
 His forces sat at the foot of the Nightless City, threatening Wen Ruohan’s stronghold a little more each day.
 The cultivators who came down the mountain to meet them in combat oft came back up wounded, or did not walk back at all.
 Wei Wuxian was welcomed without doubt by the Qinghenie sect leader, as well as Lan Xichen who smiled at the sight of him warmly and expressed his relief that he was alive.

 Wei Wuxian had not thought Lan Xichen would even remember him.
 He had not met him since the archery competition in the Nightless City so long ago, and before that not since his own stay in Gusu which had ended in disaster.
 The man’s eyes were kind, however.
 His words rang true when he bowed to Wei Wuxian, when he called him young master in as certain a voice as he had when Wei Wuxian was a child wreaking havoc unto his home.

 Lan Wangji rarely left his brother’s side.
-He stood dignified and beautiful despite the dust and hunger of the campaign, the unfamiliar white sword he held almost as kind to him as Wei Wuxian remembered Bichen being.
+He stood dignified and beautiful despite the dust and hunger of the campaign.
+The unfamiliar white sword he held seemed almost as kind to him as Wei Wuxian remembered Bichen being.
 He carried with him a guqin made of pale wood, which he called Wangji.

 He looked at Wei Wuxian often.